 • Theoretical Inventory Cost: A restaurant aims to spend 30% of its budget on food but discovers the actual spend is 34%.
 The “theoretical inventory” is the 4% of food that was lost or wasted.

-• Book Inventory: The theoretical inventory of stock in the inventory record or system, which may differ from the actual inventory when you perform a count.
+• Book Inventory: The theoretical inventory of stock in the inventory record or system, which may differ from the actual inventory when a count is performed.

 • Transit Inventory: An art store orders and pays for 40 tins of a popular pencil set.
 The tins are en route from the supplier and, therefore, in transit.

-• Excess Inventory: A shampoo company produces 50,000 special shampoo bottles that are branded for the summer Olympics, but it only sells 45,000 and the Olympics are over — no one wants to buy them, so they’re forced to discount or discard them.
+• Excess Inventory: A shampoo company produces 50,000 special shampoo bottles that are branded for the summer Olympics, but it sells only 45,000 and the Olympics are over—no one wants to buy them at full price, so the company is forced to discount, donate, or discard them.

 The Importance of Inventory Control